ruscoe/pc-game-docs/README.md

 # PC Game Docs

-A react application for the display of PC game manuals.
+A React application for the display of PC game manuals.

 ## TODO